icarusfactor/SSH-Team-Keys/README.md

-*TODO: Need to make a gui plugin to control these so managers can easily grant or limit access to team members for ssh /git / shell.*
+*TODO: Need to make a gui plugin to control these so managers can easily grant or limit access to team members for ssh /git / shell.
+Also, add shell control for PHP composer and NodeJS npm node commands.